 9. Lucifer Dethroned, p.
 261.

 11. Houston Chronicle, Feb.
 27 1998, 20A.

 12. Kalu Abosi, Born Twice: From Demonism to Christianity, 1994.
-(It’s curious that this expository book is no longer in print thus the information in it has been wiped off public memory).
+(It’s curious that this expository book is no longer in print, thus the vital information in it has been wiped off from public memory).